Sakneb/AppTweak-Spotify/README.md

 **Note 2**: You don’t need any server.
 You only need to create a React app that will consume the Spotify API.

-## Timing & how to get help

-We will give you a **maximum of 10 days** to send us your code.
-If you finish it before, that's perfect!
-In any case, we will organize a half-way meeting of 15minutes 6 or 7 days after you receive the challenge.
-The objective is to do a quick ETA of your progress and to answer all the questions you might have.
-Our culture at AppTweak is defined by four values, Learn and Play are two of them.
-We learn from each other, thrive for developing new skills and developing ourselves.
-But we also know there isn't one best way of doing things, that’s why we like to explore.
-So we value people not afraid of asking for help when they don’t know, and willing to try new ideas.

-Therefore, if something is not clear, if you are stuck or have a question about the direction to take, really do not hesitate to reach out to us by email.
-You will receive additional information separately.

-Finally, in order to share your final work with us, push it on a public repo on Github, Gitlab, or Bitbucket.

-## Wireframes

-The wireframes will send separately.

 ## How to run this project?